Going to small claims court

 But for all court dates confirmed after 6 March 2017 you can only cancel a hearing and get a full refund of your fees up to 28 days before your scheduled hearing date.

-If you win your case, the judge will state how long the defendant has to pay the sum you've been awarded – this is often one month.
+If you win your small claims court case the judge will state how long the defendant has to pay the sum you've been awarded – this is often one month.

 This amount can include expenses such as your court fees, reasonable travelling expenses, the cost of staying overnight if relevant, and up to £90 for loss of earnings if you had to take unpaid time off work to attend the court hearing.